eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-data-model-stacks.md

 | Mixin ID   | Description
 | --- | ---
 | `git`   | Initiates the project with a git repository.
 Adds git menu functionality to the IDE.
 If a user in the IDE creates a new project and then initializes a git repository, then this mixin is added to that project.
 | `tour`  | Enables walk-me style guided tour functionality.
 You can author custom step by step tours that execute when users create a new workspace.
-See [Tour]() for specification and examples.
+See Tour {% assign docs_todo="What is link/page" %} for specification and examples.
 | `pullrequest`   | Enables pull request workflow where server handles local & remote branching, forking, and pull request issuance.
 Pull requests generated from within server have another Factory placed into the comments of pull requests that a PR reviewer can consume.
 Adds contribution panel to the IDE.
 If this mixin is set, then it uses attribute values for `project.attributes.local_branch` and `project.attributes.contribute_to_branch`.

 The `pullrequest` mixin requires additional configuration from the `attributes` object of the project.